Al-Mu'tasim: Family

-One of al-Mu'tasim's concubines was Qaratis, a Greek, and the mother of his eldest son, the future caliph al-Wathiq.
+One of al-Mu'tasim's wives was Badhal.
+She had been formerly a concubine of his cousin Ja'far ibn al-Hadi, his brothers al-Amin and al-Ma'mun, and Ali ibn Hisham.
+She hailed from Medina and was raised in Basra.
+Described as charming with fair skin, she was praised for her musical talent, particularly her skill in playing instruments, and was known for her exceptional ability as a songwriter and singer.
+One of his concubines was Qaratis, a Greek, and the mother of his eldest son, the future caliph al-Wathiq.
 She died on 16 August 842 in Kufa, and was buried in the palace of Abbasid prince, Dawud ibn Isa.
 Another concubine was Shuja.
 She was from Khwarazm, and was related to Musa ibn Bugha the Elder.
-She was the mother of the future caliph al-Mutawakkil.
-She died in June-July 861.
-Another concubine was Qurrat al-Ayn.
-A cultured and refined lady, she was a favourite of al-Mu'tasim.
+She was the mother of the future caliph al-Mutawakkil, and died on 19 June 861 in al-Ja'fariyyah.
+Her grandson, caliph al-Muntasir, offered the funeral prayer and she was buried in the Friday Mosque.